dsweaza/lab-infrastructure/dns-servers/readme.md

     ```sh
     terraform apply
     ```
-4. The virtual machines should be deployed and you will get an output with the hostnames and IP addresses
+4. The virtual machines should be deployed and you will get an output with the hostnames and IP addresses.

 ## Ansible